 Grey Whale (Eschrichtius robustus)

 Grey whales are solitary, 11-14 meters long, and have no dorsal fin (only a series of bony vertebrae “knuckles” near the tail).
-They are baleen whales, meaning they have a filter feeding system composed of a keratinized structure (the proteins that make up our hair and nails), called baleen, in the place of teeth.
-To feed the whales take a big gulp of water and push it out through the baleen, what is left in their mouths are the small marine organisms they consume as prey.
-Unlike most baleen whales, grey whales feed on the bottom of the ocean.
+They are baleen whales (mysticetes), meaning they have a filter feeding system composed of a keratinized structure (the proteins that make up our hair and nails) called baleen, in the place of teeth.
+To feed, the whales use suction to take big gulps of water before they push it back out through their baleen.
+What is left in their mouths are the small marine organisms that they consume as prey.
+Unlike most baleen whales, grey whales feed on the ocean floor.
 They strain out small invertebrates from the soft sediment, leaving large, mouth-sized impressions on the ocean floor.
-They also feed on herring eggs and larvae in eelgrass beds during the spring and summer months.
+During the spring and summer months, grey whales will also feed on herring eggs and larvae in eelgrass beds.

 Humpback Whale (Megaptera novaeangliae)